Oh no! We may not fully support the browser or device software you are using !

 During the passage of the Tax Cuts and Jobs Act, there was a lot of talk about a new “postcard” tax return.
 Unfortunately, this isn’t the case.
 The form to which many referred to as a “postcard” is actually two pages, plus three schedules.
 Taxes are too complicated to file on something as small as a postcard.

-Myth #5 - I’ve already paid my retirement distribution
+Myth #5 - I’ve already paid taxes on my retirement distribution

 Having withholdings on your retirement or IRA distributions doesn’t mean you already paid taxes on it.
 It’s a common misconception.
 The income and withholding still go on your tax return, to be added to other withholding and refundable credits.
 If you have enough withholding, you may get a tax refund.
 If that’s confusing, talk it over with a Tax Pro.